fumasa/jellyfin-playlist-nextup-plugin/README.md

-# Playlist/Collection Next Up (Jellyfin plugin) — scaffold
+# Playlist Collection Next Up (Jellyfin plugin) — scaffold

 **Goal (v1):** Make *mixed* Playlists and Collections behave like a “series-like continue item” by tracking playback progress and exposing a **Resume** entry that clients can use (Web UI, custom JS, home-sections, etc.).